On the Complexity of Random Satisfiability Problems with Planted Solutions: Results

 Further refinement of the analysis of quiet plantings was given in \cite{krzakala2012reweighted}, in which the authors analyze belief propagation equations and give predicted densities at which quiet plantings transition from intractable to tractable.
 Their criteria for a quiet planting is exactly the equation that characterizes distribution complexity $r \ge 2$, and the conditions under which the tractability density diverges to infinity corresponds to distribution complexity $r \ge 3$.

 The distribution complexity parameter defined here generalizes quiet plantings to an entire hierarchy of quietness.
 In particular, there are distributions of satisfiable $k$-SAT instances with distribution complexity as high as $k-1$ ($r=k$ can be achieved using XOR constraints but these instances are solvable by Gaussian elimination).
-Our main results show that for distributions with complexity $ r\ge 3$, the number of clauses required to recover the planted assignment is super-linear (for statistical algorithms).
-Thus these distributions are intractable over a very wide range of densities.
+Our main results show that for distributions with complexity $ r\ge 3$, the number of clauses required to recover the planted assignment is super-linear (for statistical algorithms with $L \le n^{r/2}$).

 For examples of such distributions, consider weighting functions $Q(y)$ that depend only on the number of true literals in a clause under the planted assignment $\sigma$.
 We will write $Q(j)$ for the value of $Q$ on any clause with exactly $j$ true literals.
 Then setting $Q(0) =0, Q(1)=3/32, Q(2) =1/16, Q(3)=1/32, Q(4)=1/8$ gives a distribution over satisfiable $4$-SAT instances with distribution complexity $r=3$, and an algorithmic threshold at $\tilde \Theta(n^{3/2})$ clauses.
 Similar constructions for higher $k$ yield distributions of increasing complexity with algorithmic thresholds as high as $\tilde \Theta(n^{(k-1)/2})$.
 These instances are the most `quiet' proposed and can serve as strong tests of industrial SAT solvers as well as the underlying hard instances in cryptographic applications.
 Note that in these applications it is important that a hard SAT instance can be obtained from an easy to sample planted assignment $\sigma$.
 Our lower bounds apply to the uniformly chosen $\sigma$ and therefore satisfy this condition.